uashra/soen6971-f17/README.md

 An now you can also connect by VNC client.

-Sometimes packer build will take longer than expected without reporting progress.
-In that case, you can kill packer build and manually upload the file to S3 and import following this guide http://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html#import-vm
+Now you need to manually upload the file to S3 and import it.
+For more info visit http://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html#import-vm

 1. $ aws s3 cp FILENAME.OVA s3://BUCKET_NAME
 2. $ cat > containers.json << EOL